igeller/CIM511/Journals/cim511 journals/02_18_2021_Reflecting_On_Pieces.md

 		- will need to re-setup the firebase account
 	- case study/ documentation (mostly reviewing the documents turned in for the class)
 3. Re-Presenting Art
-	- fnish the styling (should be finished by 02/19
+	- finish the styling (should be finished by 02/19
 		- going to be given to someone to do user tests, will then need to update broken work
 	- implementation is already complete (may need to be tweaked)
 	- give a general overview and case study